 You can also watch a fly tying video on YouTube.
-Here is the link - https://youtu.be/qBN12wDt1Yc
+Here is the link - https://youtu.be/qBN12wDt1Yc a harvester midge will also work well.

-Fishing instructions: The Bed Spread is usually fished under an indicator and I like to have a second fly as a dropper of the Bed Spread fly.
-I tie a small size 18 1/180 oz Bed Spread fly but a size 18 -20 midge, Dorsey's top secret midge, and a harvester midge will also work well.
 The main Bed Spread fly is an attracter and the fish will usually take the smaller.
 This is what Mike Kidd found out.
 He and Ron were fishing on Taneycomo.
 They used the Bed Spread fly as an attracter with one of their favorite midges as a dropper off the Bed Spread Fly.
 The trout would swim up open their mouth like they were getting ready to take the Bed Spread fly but it was the midge they would take.
 Once Mike and Ron realized what was happening.
 When they saw the mouth open, they would set the hook.
 They caught 60 trout that day.